Rwanda President Visits Troops Fighting Mozambique Insurgency - UrduPoint

 Alongside Rwanda, members of the 16-nation Southern African Development Community (SADC) bloc have also been despatching troops -- including almost 1,500 pledged by Mozambique's neighbour and regional powerhouse South Africa.

-Mozambican and Rwandan forces notched up a major victory in August, when they drove insurgents out of their de-facto headquarters in the port city of Mocimboa da Praia.
+Mozambican and Rwandan forces struck a major victory in August, when they drove insurgents out of their de facto headquarters in the port city of Mocimboa da Praia.

 But militants have continued to spread violence.